 Exclusion Settings

 You can choose to exclude specific content types or posts/terms by their IDs from Permalink Manager.
-For instance, you can use custom permalinks only for WooCommerce permalinks while retaining the original URLs for all other content.
+For instance, you can set-up custom permalinks specifically for WooCommerce permalinks, leaving all other URLs unchanged.

 Plugin's Performance